rumblefishdev/restrict-ips-lambda/README.md

-In our scenario of geo restriction we would like to check IP address of the client and compare with the list of restricted address.
+In our scenario of geo restriction we would like to check IP address of the client and compare it with the list of restricted addresses.
 So “viewer request” event is the best choice.

 # Implementing Lambda@Edge function in Serverless framework

 The code of our solution can be found on our public company [git profile](https://github.com/rumblefishdev/restrict-ip-lambda).
 It's done using Serverless framework which we love dearly.
-If you want to deploy it to your AWS account you can follow simple steps:
+If you want to deploy it on your AWS account you can follow these simple steps:

     git clone https://github.com/rumblefishdev/restrict-ip-lambda